How to Require an Email Address to Download a File in WordPress

 Show page confirmation type

-You can can give users the option to download a file by displaying a message with a link or redirecting them to the file download URL using the Message or Go to URL confirmation types.
+You can give users the option to download a file by displaying a message with a link or redirecting them to the file download URL using the Message or Go to URL confirmation types.

 Once you’ve set up your confirmation, make sure to save your form again.